Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: MathSpringSP+ Dataset

-The possible outcomes for each problem are the following: \begin{itemize} \item ATT (attempted): student did not see any hints but solved problem after 1 incorrect attempt \item GIVEUP: student tried to answer the problem or asked for a hint but ultimately skipped the problem \item GUESS: student did not see hints, but solved problem after more than 1 incorrect attempts \item NOTR (not read): student performed some action, but the first action was too fast for the student to have read the problem \item SHINT (solved with hint): student eventually got the correct answer after seeing one or more hints \item SKIP: student skipped the problem without asking for a hint or attempting to answer the problem \item SOF (solved on the first attempt): student answered correctly on the first attempt, without seeing any hints \end{itemize}
+MathSpringSP+ consists of Webcam and GoPro videos that are recorded while college students solve math problems using the online tutor MathSpring~\cite{mathspring} on a laptop.
+The webcam is positioned on the laptop and films the student at a frontal angle.
+The designated spot for the GoPro camera is above the notepad, to the front-right of the student.
+Figure~\ref{fig:datacapturesetup} illustrates our data capturing setup from three viewpoints.
+Students work on solving math problems for 30--40 minutes or approximately 50 problems.
+The number of problems solved is variable between sessions depending on the rate at which each student solves problems.
+We divide each student's video session into shorter video segments, where each segment is associated with an individual math problem.
+Each math problem video clip has an associated problem outcome $y$, recorded in the log files of the ITS~\cite{JoshiBeSc19}.
+This problem outcome is automatically labeled by the software using a rule-based algorithm that chooses from the following seven possible student outcomes: \begin{itemize} \item ATT (attempted): Student did not see any hints and solved the problem after one incorrect attempt \item GIVEUP: Student tried to answer the problem or asked for a hint but ultimately skipped the problem \item GUESS: Student did not see hints, but solved the problem after more than one incorrect attempts \item NOTR (not read): Student performed some action, but the first action was too fast for the student to have read the problem \item SHINT (solved with hint): Student eventually submitted the correct answer after seeing one or more hints \item SKIP: Student skipped the problem without asking for a hint or attempting to answer the problem \item SOF (solved on the first attempt): Student answered correctly on the first attempt, without seeing any hints \end{itemize}

-An example of the variation in student facial expression throughout the process of answering a problem in the math tutor is shown in Figure \ref{fig:faces_01}.
-The relative sizes of MathSpringSP and MathSpringSP+ are shown in Table \ref{table:dataset}.